Mariano Rampolla

-Mariano Rampolla del Tindaro (17 August 1843 – 16 December 1913) was an Italian Cardinal in the Roman Catholic Church, and the last man to have his candidacy for papal election vetoed through jus exclusivae by a Catholic monarch.
+Mariano Rampolla del Tindaro (17 August 1843 – 16 December 1913) was an Italian Cardinal in the Catholic Church, and the last man to have his candidacy for papal election vetoed through jus exclusivae by a Catholic monarch.

 Rampolla is in the episcopal lineage of Pope Francis.

 Early life

 Born in Polizzi Generosa, Sicily, Rampolla was the son of Ignazio Rampolla, Count of Tindaro, and of his wife, Orsola Errante.

 Rampolla entered the Vatican Seminary in 1856, and in 1861 continued his education at the Collegio Capranica and the Pontifical Gregorian University.
 Having displayed a considerable knowledge in Oriental affairs, he was sent to the Pontifical Academy of Ecclesiastical Nobles as preparation for service in the Roman Curia.

 In 1866 Rampolla was ordained a priest.
 He obtained a doctorate in utroque iure (Canon Law and Civil Law) in 1870.
 In 1874 he was named a Canon of the Basilica di Santa Maria Maggiore.
-In 1875, he was sent to Spain as Auditor of the papal Nunciature.
+In 1875, he was sent to Madrid as Auditor of the Apostolic Nunciature to Spain.
 In 1877 he was named Secretary for Oriental Affairs of the Congregation for the Propagation of the Faith.
 The following year he was named a Protonotary apostolic de numero participantium, the highest rank of monsignor.
 In 1880 he was named Secretary of the Congregation for the Propagation of the Faith, the Vatican office which deals with areas of the world in which there is no regularly constituted hierarchy of bishops.
 Then Rampolla was also appointed Secretary of the Congregation of Extraordinary Ecclesiastical Affairs, the subsection of the Secretariat of State that deals with the foreign affairs of the Holy See.